 Of course, this isn't a confirmation that all next-generation Xbox games will run at 120fps – that will depend on how game developers decide to design their titles.
 However, it's something Microsoft clearly thinks is important.

 For those who don't know, higher frame rates are commonplace in PC gaming, but have yet to transition over to home consoles.
 The more frames used, the smoother and more fluid animation appears – especially when depicting action.

-Elsewhere, Project Scarlett will also support 8K-resolution playback, although Microsoft has not confirmed whether this will be limited to streaming video or include video games as well.
+Elsewhere, Xbox Series X will also support 8K-resolution playback, although Microsoft has not confirmed whether this will be limited to streaming video or include video games as well.
 The next Xbox will include real-time ray tracing to create more realistic lighting effects in three-dimensional environments.

-Microsoft Project Scarlett will launch in time for Christmas 2020.
+Microsoft Xbox Series X will launch in time for Christmas 2020.
 As it stands, only one game has been announced for the launch – Halo Infinite.
 Microsoft has not revealed the design of the device or its complete specs.